Research and Sponsored Programs

 DataFest is free and open to any college student (undergraduate or masters) of any major and any level of data analysis experience!
 At DataFest, students get a chance to get creative with data, mingle with data analysis professionals from industry and academia, and compete for awards and glory!
 Plus, there will be food and snacks throughout the weekend!
 The competition is open to students only, but interested faculty and guests are welcome to participate as a mentor.
 DataFest

-See website for full weekend schedule.
+- See website for full weekend schedule/registration information.

 The California State University Student Research Competition is an annual event that brings together scholars from the 22 campuses of our California State University system.